swang41/Jalpc/_posts/2020-11-19-MY_GROUND_ZERO_MACHINE_LEARNING.md

 Rules I must follow:
 1. Focus on one competition at a time.
 2. There must be a time placehold for kaggle every week in my calendar.
+3. Post update every week on the blog.
-3. Have fun in applying idea and seeing results regardless good or bad.
+4. Have fun in applying idea and seeing results regardless good or bad.

 Current Competition:
 * Predict futures sales